Tribal Dance: Chart performance

 In Europe, "Tribal Dance" peaked at number one in Finland, Portugal and Spain, as well as on both the Eurochart Hot 100 and the European Dance Radio Chart in June 1993.
 On the Eurochart Hot 100, "Tribal Dance" debuted at number 10 on 15 May, after charting in Belgium, Germany, Ireland, the Netherlands, Norway, Sweden and the UK.
 It topped the chart four weeks later and spent one week at the top position.
 The song peaked at number two in Belgium (Flanders), Germany, Ireland, the Netherlands, Sweden and Switzerland.
-Additionally, "Tribal Dance" was a top-10 hit in Austria, Denmark, France, Italy, Norway and the United Kingdom.
+Additionally, "Tribal Dance" was a top-10 hit in Austria, Denmark, France, Greece, Italy, Norway and the United Kingdom.
 In the latter nation, the song debuted and peaked at number four on the UK Singles Chart in May 1993 and stayed at that position for two weeks.
 It spent 11 weeks within the UK top 100 and also peaked at number seven on the Music Week Dance Singles chart.

 In North America, the song topped the Canadian RPM Dance chart for three weeks, as well as peaking at number seven on the US Billboard Dance Club Play chart and the Canadian The Record Retail Singles chart.
 In Africa, "Tribal Dance" peaked at number four in Zimbabwe, while in Oceania, it peaked at numbers seven and 38 in Australia and New Zealand, respectively.
 "Tribal Dance" was awarded with a gold record in Germany, after 250,000 singles were shipped there.
 In 1994, the song received an award in the category for Best Techno 12-inch at the WMC International Dance Music Awards in the US.